Editing and previewing directly on your site

 /builder-editing –regardless of the current editor path.

 Builder's visual editor loads your website in an

 iframe.
 This means your website needs to allow Builder to do this, so if you are using headers that block iframes from loading like

 https://builder.io or install our chrome extension.

-You can also try enabling our site proxy to try and handle this for you automatically.
-To do so go to builder.io/account/space -> advanced settings -> advanced tab -> turn proxy previews on.
+You can also try enabling our site proxy to handle this automatically.
+To do so, go to builder.io/account/space -> advanced settings -> advanced tab -> turn proxy previews on.

 If that doesn't work as hoped, try turning it back off and installing our chrome extension to see if that allows editing as expected for you.

 Additionally, if you are working on developing your site locally, e.g. on

 http://127.0.0.1, you may need to be sure to tell your browser it's ok to load your local site which is using